How to Schedule a Church Service: Step-by-Step Guide

 If you want a broader strategy, start with our step-by-step guide to planning a church service.

-Why Service Scheduling Matters
+Why Does Service Scheduling Matter?

 “A well-planned service isn’t about control — it’s about creating space for worship to flourish.”